-I’ve always like daisies for their versatility and their long-lasting bloom, but I also appreciate the toughness hidden behind those simple flowers.
+I’ve always liked daisies for their versatility and their long-lasting bloom, but I also appreciate the toughness hidden behind those simple flowers.
 Daisies need no coddling.
 They flourish in almost any soil and are rarely troubled by insects or disease.

 Most daisies are ridiculously easy to grow.
 Scratch up a patch of earth, sprinkle out a packet of seeds, and presto!
 Nearly all of them flourish in ordinary garden soil, and many do best with a diet on the lean side.
 In containers they may require a schedule of light feeding.
 Give daisies a good dose of sun, keeping their roots well-drained (especially in winter), and they won’t complain.

 The daisies described here are perennials, but that doesn’t mean they live forever.
 Most are at their best for only a few years.
 Division will reinvigorate a planting, but I usually don’t bother because my daisies replant themselves by self-sowing.
 Golden marguerites and Shasta daisies, in particular, sow themselves with abandon, but unwanted seedlings are never a problem.
 You can smother them with mulch or scrape them off with a hoe easily.